open-science-org/idea-hub/README.md

+Play with our POC http://www.oso.network/idea-hub/

-# pub-hub
+# idea-hub

-Pub-hub is a decentralized knowledge repository where researchers can **publish and store** scientific publications.
+Idea-hub is a decentralized knowledge repository where researchers can **publish and store** scientific publications.
 This can have a tremendous positive impact for scientific research by allowing researchers to share their ideas rapidly and efficiently, thereby accelerating the scientific research.
 Since intermediate and incremental steps can also be published, this system inherently encourages reproducibility in scientific research and also provides a way to **formally verify the intellectual contribution** of a researcher.

 *This project is closely related to Generalized Idea Protocol (GIP) https://github.com/open-science-org/GIP*